cdrisetek/risetek.gwt.archetypes/README.md

 You'll then use the `mvn archetype:generate` command from above, except for the `-DarchetypeCatalog` argument which you'll remove, as you now want to use your local catalog.

-Note that tests are sensitive to line endings, so if you're on Windows make sure your clone has Windows (CRLF) end of lines.
-In case it's not enough, you can simply delete the `src/test` folder thus bypassing tests (provided the tests pass on the continuous integration platform, it's not a big _risk_).

 ### Start the development mode